ASML Holding NV Earnings - Q1 2026 Analysis & Highlights

 Net system sales split nearly equally between logic at 49% and memory at 51%.

-EUV revenue expected to rise significantly in 2026, driven by advanced logic and DRAM market dynamics.
+EUV revenue expected to increase significantly this year, driven by advanced logic and DRAM market dynamics.

-Non-EUV revenue expected to grow from previous expectations of flat performance, due to continued demand momentum for deep UV lithography.
+Non-EUV revenue expected to grow from previous expectations of flat performance, due to continued customer demand for deep UV lithography supporting expansion plans.

-Installed base management revenue expected to grow significantly in 2026, driven by service revenue from expanding EUV installed base and customer demand for performance upgrades.
+Installed base management revenue expected to grow significantly, driven by service revenue from expanding EUV installed base and customer demand for performance upgrades.

 Capital Allocation